Ion-mediated interaction and controlled phase gate operation between two atomic qubits: The model and formulation of the problem

 where the first atom acts as control and the second one as target.
 The phase $\theta$ is accumulated on the $|11 \rangle$ state due to the mediated interaction-induced Rydberg blockade.
 Note that $\theta$ is tunable by changing the Rabi frequency $\Omega$ and gate operation time.

-Our proposed gate protocol is composed of three consecutive pulses, first pulse is to excite control qubit to a Rygberg state, second pulse is to excite and deexcite target qubit and third pulse is to deexcite the control qubit.
+Our proposed gate protocol as schematically shown in Fig. \ref{fig 2}, is composed of three consecutive pulses, first pulse is to excite control qubit to a Rydberg state, second pulse is to excite and deexcite target qubit and third pulse is to deexcite the control qubit.
 The application of the first $\pi$ pulse on the control qubit is governed by the Hamiltonian $H_{1}=H_{1}^{\rm{eff}}\otimes\mathbb{I}$.
 For different initial state preparations one observes the following evolution of states after the first $\pi$ pulse.

-The Hamiltonian for second pulse is $H_{2}=\mathbb{I}\otimes H_{2}^{eff} + V_{rr}^{tot}| rr\rangle\langle rr|$.
+The Hamiltonian for second pulse is $H_{2}=\mathbb{I}\otimes H_{2}^{eff} + V_{\rm rr}^{tot}| rr\rangle\langle rr|$.
 This pulse is applied for a duration of $2\pi/\Omega$.
 After which the states $|10\rangle$, $|01\rangle$ and $|11\rangle$ further evolve to $-i|r0\rangle$, $-|01\rangle$ and $-ie^{i\theta_1}|r1\rangle$, respectively.
 The effective evolution of the qubits at the end of second pulse therefore becomes

 Since the second pulse acts only on the second atom coupling $|1\rangle$ to $|r\rangle$, only the qubit states of this atom are modified while the qubit states of the first atom remain unaffected.
 Finally, a third pulse is applied on the control qubit for a time duration of $\pi/\Omega$ to deexcite the control qubit to $|1 \rangle$ state.
 The target qubit remains unaffected throughout this operation.
 As a result the final states become $|00\rangle$, $-|10\rangle$, $-|01\rangle$ and $e^{i\theta}|11\rangle$ from the initial states $|00\rangle$, $|10\rangle$, $|01\rangle$ and $|11\rangle$, respectively.
 The total phase acquired by the qubit $|11\rangle$ at the end of these pulse sequences is $\theta$.
 We can thus realize CZ gate for $\theta=\pi$ implying the gate operator in matrix form